nakamura196/hugo/content/japanese/_index.md

 ############################# Service ############################
 service:
-  enable: true
+  enable: false
   # service content comes from "service.md" file

 ############################ call to action ###########################
 cta:
-  enable: true
+  enable: false
-  bg_image: "images/call-to-action-bg.jpg"
+  bg_image: "images/feature-bg.jpg"
   title: "We design delightful digital experiences."
   content: "Read more about what we do and our philosophy of design.
 Judge for yourself The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design."
   button: